amitashukla/You-Dont-Know-JS/scope & closures/ch3.md

 ## Review (TL;DR)

-Functions are the most common unit of scope in JavaScript.
-Variables and functions that are declared inside another function are essentially "hidden" from any of the enclosing "scopes", which is an intentional design principle of good software.
+Functions are the most common unit of scope in JavaScript. <span style="color:#AF7AC5">**Variables and functions that are declared inside another function are essentially "hidden" from any of the enclosing "scopes", which is an intentional design principle of good software.**</span>

 But functions are by no means the only unit of scope.
 Block-scope refers to the idea that variables and functions can belong to an arbitrary block (generally, any `{ .. }` pair) of code, rather than only to the enclosing function.